 - after someone has voted, the poll clerk crosses their name off the voters list so they can’t vote again

-- once voting is done, election workers must go through a series of steps to count the ballots.
-All counting is done by hand, and observers may watch the votes be counted
+- once voting is done, election workers must go through a series of steps to count the ballots; observers may watch the votes be counted

 - ballots are kept in storage so they can be recounted if the results are close or disputed

-In addition to these physical safeguards at the polls, Elections Canada also works closely with national security agencies to protect our elections from cyberthreats.
+In addition to the safeguards at the polls, Elections Canada monitors social media before and during a federal election to detect false and misleading information that could affect voters’ ability to register or vote.
+The agency also works closely with national security agencies to protect our elections from cyberthreats.

-Why do some ridings change boundaries or names over the years?
+Why are some boundaries or names of ridings changing?

 Canada’s population is always changing.
-People move around for work, babies are born, some communities grow and others shrink.
+People move around, babies are born, some communities grow and others shrink.
 That means our electoral districts, or ridings, need to change, too.
-This redistribution happens every 10 years, after the Census.
+This redistribution happens every 10 years, after the census.
 The latest redistribution process ended in September 2023.

 Ridings are created by independent electoral boundaries commissions in each province, not by Elections Canada.
 Drawing a riding can be complicated.
 Commissions must consider many factors when creating or adjusting ridings, including: